Appendix I: Service Level and Support Services – HSMaaS / TSBaaS / RESTaaS

 The Commercial Contact of the Subscriber is the main contact for commercial matters, like changes on services / options and invoices.
 Typically, they are submitting the technical order form.

-Subscriber’s Registered Support Users receive access to the support portal, are permitted to open support requests and download technical documentation, and will receive technical support announcements.
+The Subscriber’s Registered Support Users receive access to the support portal,are permitted to open support requests and download technical documentation and will receive technical support announcements.
 The Subscriber shall define at least one support user who subscribes to the service newsletter (e-mail notifications) to receive update or maintenance announcements.

 Different roles of Registered Support Users include:

-Subscriber is responsible for registering their Registered Support Users with Securosys.
-Five (5) Registered Support Users are included with the service.
+The Subscriber is responsible for registering their Registered Support Users with Securosys.
+Five (5) Registered Support Users are included in the service.
 More users might be registered for an additional fee.
-Subscriber shall communicate changes to the Registered Support Users in a timely manner.
+The Subscriber shall communicate changes to the Registered Support Users in a timely manner.

 Support Users are encouraged to leverage the online self-service support site to update and check the status of their cases, so that the assigned support engineer is alerted straight away, thereby improving general response and resolution time.